 In addition to her parents and husband, she was preceded in death by her sister, Betty Faye Clark; and son-in-law, Donald Riley.

 Family and friends will be received on Monday from 4-7 p.m. at the Cunningham-Becker Funeral Home, 270 N. Main St., Poland.
 A funeral service will be held on Tuesday at 11 a.m. at the Poland Presbyterian Church with the Rev. Dr. Paul W. Anderson officiating.
 Interment will follow at Forest Lawn Memorial Park.
 Due to COVID-19, we kindly ask that guests, whose health allows, wear a mask, follow the 6 foot-rule, and do not linger after seeing the family.

 Memorial tributes may take the form of contributions to the Poland Presbyterian Church, 2 Poland Manor, Poland, Ohio 44514.

 The family wishes to express their appreciation and thank Drs.
 Duran, Reddy, Awaida, and their staffs, along with Hampton Woods, and all who have taken wonderful care of Rose Marie through the years.

 Please visit www.beckerobits.com to send online condolences to the family.

-To send flowers to the family or plant a tree in memory of Rose Marie Roth, please visit our floral store.
+To send flowers to Rose Marie Roth's family, please visit our floral store.